Search

 How a Chemical Inductor Works

 The Venturi effect is the driving principle behind how a chemical inductor works.
 The Venturi effect occurs when a fluid flows through a narrow constriction, causing its velocity to increase and its pressure to decrease, creating a low-pressure zone that can generate suction.
-This happens in a chemical inductor when carrier from the transfer pump flows into the inductor assembly on the bottom of the cone bottom tank.
+This happens in a chemical inductor when the carrier from the transfer pump flows into the inductor assembly on the bottom of the inductor tank.

 The suction effect draws the chemical from the inductor tank into the flowing water.
 As the chemical mixes with the water in the Venturi nozzle, the combined solution is then transferred into the main sprayer tank or nurse tank.